 So, once you've installed the extension, how well does it work?
 Overall, a bit better than what we've seen previously from FastestTube.
 In practice, the extension works identical to how we saw FastestTube load—open a YouTube video and you'll see a green download button next to the subscribe button on YouTube's interface.
 We will mention that we had difficulty getting the button to show up in the newer YouTube interface; sometimes it was there and sometimes it wasn't.
-The developers are still actively working on this, with the most recent update having rolled out in May, so keep your eyes open for a fix coming soon.
+The developers are still actively working on this, with the most recent update having rolled out in July of 2018, so keep your eyes open for a fix coming soon.
 That said, when the button does work, you get a ton of different download and saving options for both music and video formats, making it really easy to save whatever you need from YouTube for your own use.

 There's a whole page of options that can be edited as well, making it easy to change settings and preferences on the fly.
 You can change the file format options that are show within the download interface, including formats like MP4, FLV, and WEBM.
 MP3-only files are also available for download, making it easy to choose your favorite songs or music tracks for download from YouTube.
 Video Downloader has an option to add a screenshot button, which, with one tap of a button, allows you to automatically save and download a PNG formatted photo screenshot from the video you're watching—super useful stuff.
 There's some other general enhancement stuff added by Video Downloader too, including a pop-out mode, the ability to minimize the video in the corner while scrolling through the comments section, and so much more.